Idles: 2025–present: Sixth studio album and collaborations

 In July 2025, Joe Talbot confirmed that the band are recording their sixth studio album with producers Nigel Godrich and Kenny Beats, who had both previously worked with the band on Tangk (2024).
-Talking to NME, Talbot noted: "We’ve recorded a bunch of songs.
-We’ve got like ten songs and we’re going to go back and do a bunch more.
-We’re doing some other projects in between, but we’re going to come back to the album later in the year and get it finished.
-We’re recording with Kenny [Beats] and Nigel [Godrich] again.
-It’s really magic, I can’t wait. [...]
+Talking to NME, Talbot noted: "We've recorded a bunch of songs.
+We've got like ten songs and we're going to go back and do a bunch more.
+We're doing some other projects in between, but we're going to come back to the album later in the year and get it finished.
+We're recording with Kenny [Beats] and Nigel [Godrich] again.
+It's really magic, I can't wait. [...]
 This album is more driven.
-That’s all I can say, really.
-There’s more [of] a drive to it."
+That's all I can say, really.
+There's more [of] a drive to it."

 In September 2025, it was announced that the band would feature as guest collaborators on the Gorillaz album The Mountain, on the song "The God of Lying."
 Bowen also worked as a co-producer and co-writer of Florence and the Machine's sixth studio album Everybody Scream, which was released on 31 October 2025.

+In May 2026, Bowen gave an update on the band's sixth studio album, stating: "It is probably the most exciting Idles album, just from a perspective of how excited we are about it.
+We got back in the studio to write, and we've kinda gone – I don't want to say back to basics because that's cliche – but it's a bit back to basics!
+It's five members in a room thrashing it out on instruments.
+Lots of arguments, [which is great because] if it's too nice, then it's not sick.
+It's always more sick if someone is not getting what they want!"
+Bowen went on to state that the album is yet to be recorded and that it will most likely be released in 2027.